Krankenhauskapelle

 Nearby Attractions

-1. Marktkirche: This impressive market church showcases late Gothic architecture and is known for its stunning interior and rich history.
+1. Marktkirche St. Marien: This historic market church is a striking example of Gothic architecture and is known for its beautiful interior and rich history.

 Insider Tips